 Gongma was less of a guest house and more of a hotel.
 Rates are about 1500 for a double bedroom.
 I could get it at 1000 since I was a solo traveler.
 A bit on the higher side but I am bad at negotiation.

 The rooms were good and the owners were very hospitable.
 I decided to stay all my nights at Leh in the same hotel so as to be comfortable.
 I carried two bags; one rucksack and a handbag.
 I used to keep the handbag in the hotel itself during my visits to places around.

 Also read: 10 Reasons why you should NEVER visit Ladakh

 The plan for today was to visit Nubra Valley.
-There is a direct bus from Leh to Diskit in Nubra Valley; available on Tuesdays, Thursdays and Saturdays.
-The bus leaves Leh at 6 am for Diskit; and the same bus return to Leh the next day.
-It depearts from Diskit at 7 AM.
+There is a direct bus from Leh to Diskit in Nubra Valley; available on Tuesdays, Thursdays, and Saturdays.
+The bus leaves Leh at 6 am for Diskit and the same bus returns to Leh the next day.
+It departs from Diskit at 7 AM.

-As a matter of fact, we found the shared cab on the way while we were walking towards Polo ground.
+As a matter of fact, we found the shared cab on the way while we were walking towards the Polo ground.
 We were quoted a price of Rs.
 400 per person, but we paid him 500 for staying a bit longer in Diskit and visiting the monastery.
-We reached Diskit at around lunch time and had lunch at the cafe adjacent to the shared taxi stand.
+We reached Diskit at around lunchtime and had lunch at the cafe adjacent to the shared taxi stand.

 Hunder to Turtuk

 This yet again left us with a shared cab as the only choice which actually so far had suited us very well.
 From Hunder, the 3 of us then proceeded to Turtuk for a total cost of Rs.
 3,100.